How to Create a Powerful and Purposeful Brand

 This is what helps your dream clients build a relationship and a connection with you that goes far deeper than any functional benefits - it is the intangible value you offer to every one of your dream clients when they work with you and essentially, how you make them feel.

-This is can be broken down into the 3P’s:
+This is can be broken down into:

 This is the driving purpose behind what are you here to do and create.